Things to do around Walterre Resort Dehradun

-Situated 43 kms from Dehradun on Chandigarh-Shimla highway, the resort offers facilities like water skiing, boating, rowing, kayaking, canoeing etc. Wildlife lovers have an added bonus during the winter season as migratory birds can be seen in the vicinity.
+Situated 43 kms from Dehradun on the Chandigarh-Shimla highway, the resort offers facilities like water skiing, boating, rowing, kayaking, canoeing, etc. Wildlife lovers have a bonus during winter as migratory birds can be seen in the vicinity.

-3 Kms from Doiwala and 22 Kms from Dehradun, on the Hardwar/Rishikesh road is Lachhiwala.
+Lachhiwala: 3 Kms from Doiwala and 22 Kms from Dehradun, on the Haridwar/Rishikesh road, is Lachhiwala.
 The serene and blissful spot is famous for its picnic spots.

-10 km From Dehradun, en-route to Mussoorie is situated a beautifully developed tourist spot lying at the foot hills of the Shivalik range.
+Malsi Deer Park: 10 km From Dehradun, en-route to Mussoorie has situated a beautifully developed tourist spot lying at the foothills of the Shivalik range.
 Malsi Deer Park is a mini-zoological park consisting of a children’s park enveloped by beautiful, natural surroundings.
-Along with the attractive environs the availability of refreshments makes the place an ideal sight-seeing cum picnic spot.
+Along with the attractive environs, the availability of refreshments makes the place an ideal sightseeing cum picnic spot.

 Rishikesh and Haridwar, on the banks of the Ganga, are religious sites for Hindus.
 The Beatles came here in search of succor in the 1970s, Hindus come here in search of salvation and to immerse the ashes of their dead, tourists from the West flock here even today on a spiritual journey, to practice yoga and meditate at the many ashrams in these holy towns.
 Both places are no more than an hour and a half’s drive from Dehradun.

-Around 5.5 km from Dehradun, the Tapkeshwar Shiv Temple is an ancient place of worship and is situated on the banks of a rivulet, in the Garhi Cantt.
-Named after Tapkeshwaras water droplets, originating from a rock, fall on the Shivling placed in the shrine.
+Tapkeshwar Temple: Around 5.5 km from Dehradun, the Tapkeshwar Shiv Temple is an ancient place of worship and is situated on the banks of a rivulet, in the Garhi Cantt.
+The temple gets its name from water droplets, originating from a rock, falling on the Shivling placed in the shrine.
 People in large numbers participate in the fair organized on the occasion of Shivratri and pay their homage to the deity.